betao-dev/packer-ubuntu-1604/README.md

 ## Fork information

-Forked by @inakrin, following updates are made:
+Forked by @inakrin for Betao, following updates are made:

   - Updated Ubuntu version to 16.04.3
   - Added default insecure vagrant key to the build, so the box doesn't need to use password for authentication.
   - Adjusteed for django development, installed related packages (refer to ansible/main.yml)
+  - Added requirements.txt autoinstall
+  - Added package.json autoinstall